SylviaOne/Repo-hub/README.md

-## How come the stadium got hot after the game?
-Because all of the fans left.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.